 Description

-Thistlebank House itself is a two-storey structure set upon a basement or semi-basement level, exposed to the east side due to the lower ground level of Sligo Road.
 The north façade is asymmetrical.
-At centre is the main entrance: a panelled door with semicircular fanlight set within a semicircular-headed recess with smooth dressings.
+At the centre is the main entrance, a panelled door with semicircular fanlight set within a semicircular-headed recess with smooth dressings.
 To the left are paired sash windows separated by a sandstone mullion.
 To the right is a canted bay with slated hipped roof and sash windows to each face.
-The first floor comprises two sash windows with vertical glazing bars (2 panes over 2) and segmental heads to the left and centre, each surmounted by a small decorative gable with a roundel panel.
-To the right is a shallow bay rising to a larger decorative gable with similar roundel, containing paired sash windows with semicircular heads.
+The first floor features two sash windows with vertical glazing bars (2 panes over 2) and segmental heads, each topped by a small decorative gable with a roundel panel.
+The right side of the first floor has a shallow bay rising to a larger decorative gable with similar roundel, containing a pair of taller sash windows with semicircular heads.
 All first-floor windows rest on a sandstone sill course.

 The west gable is two storeys.
 The ground floor has a small window with modern frame and an adjoining timber-sheeted door with tall fanlight.
-The first floor contains two sash windows (2/2) to the right, similar in size to those below.
-A door is positioned at the south corner where the house meets the projecting wall of the factory.
+The first floor contains two windows to the right, similar in size to the ground floor window but with sash frames (2/2).
+A door is located at the south corner where the gable meets the projecting wall of the factory.
+The gabled roof is slated with cast iron rainwater goods.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.